A Solution When Your Back Hurts When Standing

 Increased Pain while Standing

 When you’re standing, the pain in the lower back usually becomes progressively intense.
-It’s mostly likely because the angle of your tilt (anterior) is slowly increasing as you stand, a combination of disc pressure, facet joint irritation and muscle tightness is intensifying.
+It’s mostly likely because the angle of your tilt (anterior) is slowly intensifying the longer that you stand, a combination of disc pressure, facet joint irritation and muscle tightness is intensifying.
 This is because of the fatigue from supporting muscles that try to stabilize your pelvis.

 Stress can also unconsciously tighten these muscles and contribute to the tilt.
 Anterior pelvic tilt is more common than posterior pelvic tilt.
 This happens because our more sedentary lifestyles contribute to weaker abdominal muscles, shortened quadriceps and tighter lower back muscles.
 This perfect storm pulls down on your pelvis from in front.